 Meth (or methamphetamine) is an intense stimulant that works on the central nervous system (CNS).
 The drug has a high incidence of abuse, and meth dependence is a growing problem all over the county.

 German scientists first synthesized amphetamines in 1887.
-There was no real call or need for the drug until the 1920’s when it began to be used a curative for a number of illnesses including decongestion and even depression.
+There was no real call or need for the drug until the 1920’s when it began to be used as a curative for a number of illnesses including decongestion and even depression.

 Methamphetamine was discovered in Japan around 1920.
-It was easier to make than amphetamines and because of its water soluble powder form, was a candidate for injection into the blood stream.
+It was easier to make than amphetamines and because of its water-soluble powder form, was a candidate for injection into the bloodstream.

 Meth use has its roots in World War II, when soldiers were given amphetamines to help them stay awake and stay alert, and factory workers were given the drug in an effort to keep them more productive.
 (On an interesting note: while serving in the army during the Korean conflict, Elvis Presley began taking amphetamines—an addiction that would lead him to a lifelong drug problem and eventually cost him his life).
 After the war, meth abuse became epidemic in Japan, where large amounts of the drug that had been stored for use by allied soldiers became available to the general public.

 In the decades following the war, methamphetamines were becoming a solution of choice to help people lose weight.
 The use of and addiction to the drug became a growing problem.
 People started using meth for everything, including improved athletic performance, staying awake and alert, and weight loss.